choudharymuskan/ContentVista/README.md

 # ContentVista

-This ia a webapp called contentVista
+ContentVista is a Webapp where you can post articles.
+Features
-It has Login,Logout and Signup functionality
+1 Login,Logout and Signup functionality
-You can signup and add articles,Further edit and repost those articles.

-This app is build using Django as Backend and ReactJs as Frontend.
-Also Redux and DjangoRestFramework,DjangoApi,DjangoAll_AUTH etc for creating Api and Performing CRUD operations on backend.
-Axios is used to GET ,POST and PUT data From backend to frontend or ViceVersa
+2 Post Articles
+3 View Public articles
+4 Edit Pre-posted articles
+5 View personal articles on the my articles page

+This project is broken up into a backend and frontend.
+The backend contains the Django project which uses the Django Rest Framework to host a simple API.
+The frontend uses React and Axios is used to query data from the API.

+Requirements.

+Django
+django-allauth
+django-cors-headers
+dj-rest-auth
+djangorestframework